 Betty's quick wit and delightful sense of humor were cherished by all who knew her.
-She aged with grace, embracing each chapter of life and finding joy even amid health challenges - after all, there was always ice cream to health challenges - after all, there was always for credit to be enjoyed.
+She aged with grace, embracing each chapter of life and finding joy even amid health challenges - after all, there was always ice cream to be only of Both with your payt second.

+health challenges - after all, there was always ice cream to be enjoyed.
 Please think of Betty with your next scoop.

-Donations may be made in Betty's memory to the Leroy R. Weiner and Betty (Weiner) Shuman Scholarship Fund (https://greaterworcester.fcsuite.com/erp/donate/create/fund?funit\id=1761) hosted at the Greater Worcester. /fund?funit\id=1761) hosted at the Greater W Community Foundation, JFCS Refugee and In Services of Pittsburgh, or to a charity of your choice.
-Immigrant
+Donations may be made in Betty's memory to the Leroy R. Weiner and Betty (Weiner) Shuman Scholarship Fund (https://greaterworcester.fcsuite.com/erp/donate/create/fund?funit_id=1761) hosted at the Greater Worcester Community Foundation, JFCS Refugee and Immigrant Services of Pittsburgh, or to a charity of your choice.